 Requisite(s): ( 91123 Nature and Evolution OR ((65212 Chemistry 2 OR 65213 Chemistry 2 (Advanced))))

 Students are strongly advised to have previously completed a subject or training in basic ecology and/or biological science.

 Plants are the cornerstone of energy capture and transformation of all ecosystems.
 The productivity of plants and their influence on water, carbon, nutrient and energy cycles is central to the functioning of landscapes.
-Development of an understanding of the physiology and ecophysiology of plants allows students to contribute to ongoing debates about overcoming the impacts of climate change, global food insecurity and the rise of water scarcity as a socio-political issue.
+Gaining an understanding of the physiology and ecophysiology of plants is essential for anyone pursuing a career in environmental science, whether in research or applied fields.
+It also scaffolds an understanding of the impacts of climate change on native environments and agricultural systems.

 Spring session, City campus